-The following financial instruments are not measured at fair value and fair value is an approximation of the amount disclosed on the statement of financial position due to the factors disclosed below:
+The following financial instruments are not measured at fair value.
+An assessment of fair value is disclosed below:

 (1) Loans and advances

 Loans and advances to customers are granted at market rates and their values are not adversely affected by unusual terms.
 The estimated future cash flows are discounted using a discount rate based on market rates at the reporting date for similar type facilities.